 Do you feel like you’re always on the go with little downtime?
 That’s because you probably are.
 I’ve been there too!
 Basically, you’re not leaving yourself time to recover from life itself.
 It’s time to stop whatever it is you’re doing, listen to your body to understand what you need, and create a self care plan that works for you.

 Self care is vital for your individual health and happiness.
-Finding time for self-care activities is hard enough, but finding reliable methods to turn to is even harder especially with busy schedule.
+Finding time for self-care activities is hard enough, but finding reliable methods to turn to is even harder especially with a busy schedule.
 Listen, I totally get it and wanted to provide you with a few tips that helped me create my own reliable self care plan.

 Block off time

 Print out your weekly schedule and block out times when you are available and/or at home.
 If you usually accomplish household tasks during these times, split those blocks down further.
 Designate specific time for any self care activity.
 You also may want to over-dedicate time for this during the first few weeks.
 As you become more used to practicing and utilizing self care activities while determining how much you need, you can better fine-tune these time blocks and let them work to your advantage.

 Find different types of self care that you may be interested in putting into practice.
 If you like to go out and hike, write that down.
 If you like to paint or color, add that to the list.
 If you like music, choose specific music genres that you like and how they make you feel.
 Try classical or meditation music to calm down, pop music to cheer up, etc. List writing your own music or learning how to read music as a possible activity as well.

 Essentially, get creative with your most prevalent interests in life.
 Try your creativity at stretching them into short but interesting activities.
 Also, don’t over complicate this list.
 Just choose things that you love and things that make you happy.